SarvaarthN/Lecture-Room-Booking-System/README.md

 ## Features

 - Role-based login for students and teachers
-- Students can view and book available classes
+- Students can view  available classes
 - Teachers can create and manage class schedules
 - Personalized dashboards for each user
 - Responsive user interface styled with CSS